Huaian Jiangsu, China Travel Guide

 Huaian’s weather shifts significantly from one season to the next, shaping how you might plan your activities.

-Monsoons: The East Asian monsoon brings substantial rainfall and high moisture levels in the summer (June-August), with heavy downpours and thunderstorms.
+Monsoons: The East Asian monsoon brings substantial rainfall and high moisture levels in the summer (June-August), having heavy downpours and thunderstorms.
 Extreme Temperatures: Summers can be intensely hot and humid; winters quite cold.
 Flooding: During exceptionally heavy monsoon rains, some low-lying areas near the Huai River and Grand Canal can be prone to flooding.

 April-May, September-October